Food & cuisine from Central Spain

 Food from Extremadura

-The Castilla la Mancha region produces a range of fine foods and drink including arguably one of Spain's best and most recognised cheeses.
-Manchego cheese is delicous when served thinly sliced and laid over a bed of Serrano ham.
+The Castilla la Mancha region produces a range of fine foods and drinks including arguably one of Spain’s best and most recognised cheeses.
+Manchego cheese is delicious when served thinly sliced and laid over a bed of Serrano ham.

 The cool Mediterranean climate, semi-arid conditions and high altitude of central Spain provide the perfect environment for growing olive trees.
 On the slopes of the Sierras (Montes de Toledo, Sierra de Alcaraz, La Alcarria) the trees are protected from the cold and the olive oil from this region has been appreciated for its quality and wonderful taste for centuries with the cultivation of the first olive trees dating back to the 12th Century.